 I put my foot down (conveniently INTO a running shoe, so that’s a good sign) and decided right then and there I’d re-commit to making myself healthier (physically, mentally, and financially), interact with my community more, and make some friends along the way.
 I missed being able to contribute and donate time or money to those in need; unfortunately my budget hasn’t allowed for that in some time.

-3. Sign up for other marathons or charity walks to raise money for causes AFTER the Houston Marathon, and find ways to be a part of the broader sports-loving community in the Houston area.
+3. As I reach health goals, sign up for charity walks and/or find ways to become a part of the broader sports-loving community in the Houston area.

 In the meantime, thanks for coming along with me on my journey to a healthier me.
 It’s gonna be painful and funny along the way, because even when I’m feeling less than stellar, I just HAVE to find something to laugh about.